 - Change your password frequently.
 This one can be annoying, but as with your personal accounts, don’t use the same password for all of your accounts.

 - Limit access to the software.
 When there are too many people logging in and out, this increases your risk of being hacked.

 - Have a plan in place so that if you are hacked, you know what to do next.
 For example, you’ll have to notify your patients that their information was hacked.
-They’re likely going to be very upset, and this can be a tedious and messy fix on many levels.
+They’re likely going to be very upset, which can be a tedious and messy fix on many levels.

-Patient engagement is probably the biggest con in trying to increase patient access, and that can be disheartening.
+Patient engagement is probably the biggest con in increasing patient access, and that can be disheartening.
 The struggle to get patients to participate in an online access portal in the first place is the biggest challenge practices face.
 That’s why when you do launch any new service to improve patient access, you have to sell it hard to your patients, and not just one time.
-Continue to encourage them to use it, again and again.
-Once patients get in the habit of using a patient portal, they will see the perks it offers and they will be more likely to continue using it.
+Please continue to encourage them to use it, again and again.
+Once patients get in the habit of using a patient portal, they will see the perks it offers, and they will be more likely to continue using it.